bodleian/image-processing/README.md

 # Introduction

-Image-processing is a python library that converts a source image (tiff or jpg) to a JP2 file with a focus on digital preservation and making sure the conversion is as reversible as possible.
+Image-processing is a Python library that converts a source image (TIFF or JPEG) to a JP2 file with a focus on digital preservation and making sure the conversion is reversible.

 At the Bodleian we use it to generate the derivative files we ingest into Digital Bodleian for display and preservation.

 ### Use cases
 - An all-in-one workflow to go from source file to derivatives including all validation checks.
-The defaults are tailored to Digital Bodleian preferences, but it's fairly customisable.
+The defaults are tailored to Digital Bodleian preferences, but this is customisable.
-- Individual functions to be called separately from a workflow manager like goobi.
+- Individual functions to be called separately from a workflow manager like Goobi.
-- Easy TIFF to JP2 conversion from python: basic python wrapper around kakadu, along with some tested parameter recipes.
+- Easy TIFF to JP2 conversion from Python: basic Python wrapper around Kakadu, along with some tested parameter recipes.

 ## Quick start

 Install image-processing

-To run a full conversion on a tiff file, with validation, format checks, xmp extraction and creation of a thumbnail jpg:
+To run a full conversion on a TIFF file, with validation, format checks, XMP extraction and creation of a thumbnail JPEG:

 ```python
 from image_processing.derivative_files_generator import DerivativeFilesGenerator